Ondrysak/ondrysak.github.io/content/posts/zonectf24_exitinator.md

 }
 ```

-Now we have a mental map of whats happening there the functions go like this
+Now we have a mental map of whats happening there the order functions/gadgets are executed on `exit(5)` goes like this

 - `gets` is called to read the flag from user into `buffer`
 - gadgets from `libc` are called while iterating over the input stored in `buffer`